 "Hermione, dear, are you alright?"

-Hermione snapped out of her reverie and looked at Dorea, who was gazing at her with look of concern.
-She fidgeted nervously in her seat and nodded, noticing the rest of the Potters' eyes were trained on her cautiously.
+Hermione snapped out of her reverie and looked at Dorea, who was gazing at her with concern.
+She fidgeted nervously in her seat and nodded, noticing the rest of the Potters' eyes were trained on her carefully.